 What is Bariatric Surgery?

 Bariatric surgery is weight-loss surgery for people who are obese and their attempts at weight loss through exercise and dieting have not succeeded.
 Weight loss occurs rapidly because surgery reduces your stomach’s size.
-Three bariatric surgery methods are described below: Gastric Bypass Surgery, Gastric Band Surgery, and Gastric Sleeve Surgery.
+Two bariatric surgery methods are described below: Gastric Bypass Surgery and Gastric Sleeve Surgery.

 Are You a Candidate for Bariatric Surgery?

 You may qualify as a candidate for bariatric surgery if you have a body mass index of 40+ (approximately 80-100 pounds overweight), or if your body mass index is 35+ and you have been diagnosed with diabetes or other serious obesity-related conditions such as heart disease or severe sleep apnea.
 Having obesity-related physical problems that significantly interfere with employment, physical mobility or social function may also make you a possible candidate for surgery.